tadeasf/tauri-chat-viewer/README.md

     ```

 Why are we serving the build files ?
 It's just one of many options how you can
-develop web apps with automatic re-rendering on save.
+check production build of the web app.
 It's neat.
-Don't ask too
+Don't ask too many questions.
-many questions.
 It's not good for you.